The Obesity Society’s (TOS) grants program demonstrates our commitment to promote, reward, and encourage research in the field of obesity.

 A description of each grant and the instructions on how to apply are below.

 If you have any questions, please email [email protected].

 Early Career Research Grant

 The grant is offered by The Obesity Society as a member service to foster and stimulate new research ideas in any area of investigation related to obesity.
 The grant targets early-career investigators and post-doctoral fellows by funding proposals that demonstrate a high likelihood of resulting in new and innovative approaches in obesity research.
 Early-career investigators are defined as individuals who have received a PhD/DSc, DVM, MD or DO at the time of application.
-Investigators must also currently have a full-time, entry-level position (e.g., post-doctoral fellow, instructor, assistant professor) at an established academic/research institution.
+Investigators must also currently have a full-time, entry-level position (e.g., post-doctoral fellow, instructor, and up to Assistant Professor) at an established academic/research institution.
 Applicants may request up to $25,000.
 No indirect cost will be paid from this grant.
 Applicants invited to submit a full proposal will be notified approximately one month later.
 All applicants must be TOS members in good standing.
 This is a one-year grant and funding will begin the next calendar year.

 Early Career Research Grant Eligibility Criteria: